trevorstephens/gplearn/doc/intro.rst

 As discussed in the selection section, we use the fitness measure to find the fittest individual in the tournament to survive.
 But this individual does not just graduate unaltered to the next generation, genetic operations are performed on them.
-Several common genetic operations are supported by gplearn.
+Several common genetic operations are supported by ``gplearn``.

 **Crossover**